Unleash/unleash/website/docs/topics/feature-flag-migration/planning-feature-flag-migration.md

 Use cases for feature flags:

-* Operational or Permission flags (also known as “Kill Switches”
+* Operational or Permission flags (also known as "Kill Switches")
 * Gradual rollouts
 * Canary releases
 * A/B testing / Experimentation